The Nous

 The Fall and the Scattered Nous

 The tradition teaches that the nous was not always in its current condition.
-Before the Fall, according to the Fathers, the nous was unified and luminous — oriented toward God by its very nature, functioning as the transparent medium through which divine light entered and illumined the whole human person.
+Before the Fall, the nous was unified and luminous — oriented toward God by its very nature, functioning as the transparent medium through which divine light entered and illumined the whole human person.

 What the Fall disrupted was precisely this orientation.
 The nous turned away from God and outward toward creation, toward the senses, toward the passions.
 It became scattered, fragmented, darkened — not destroyed, but disordered.
 The whole work of the spiritual life is, in this light, the restoration of the nous to its original orientation.

-Maximos the Confessor, writing two centuries after Evagrios, would elaborate this vision with extraordinary subtlety.
-For Maximos, the nous is not merely a faculty among others but the very image (eikon) of the divine Logos in the human person.
+Maximos the Confessor elaborated this vision with extraordinary subtlety.
+For Maximos, the nous is not merely a faculty among others but the very image of the divine Logos in the human person.
 When the nous is purified and returns to God through love, it participates in the divine life — not by ceasing to be human, but by being fully, finally, what it was always meant to be.

 The Western Collapse